qutip/qutip/doc/guide/guide-random.rst

 .. ipython::

-   In [1]: rand_dm(5,0.5)
+   In [1]: rand_dm(5, 0.5)

-has rougly half nonzero elements, or equivilently a density of 0.5.
+has rougly half nonzero elements, or equivalently a density of 0.5.

 .. important::  In the case of a density matrix, setting the density too low will result in not enough diagonal elements to satisfy :math:`Tr(\rho)=1`.